Chenyb939/PLMABFW/README.md

 ```

 ## Quick Start
-After pip install, you can load and use a pretrained model as follows:
+After pip install, you can use PLMABFW as follows:

 ### Modify the Config File
-Please adjust the configuration file according to your specific requirements.
+Before run the PLMABFW, please adjust the configuration file according to your specific requirements.

 ```config
 [path]
 input_data = ./data  # Path to the input data directory